vectorgrp/sil-kit/docs/usage/demos.rst

          <ParticipantName>
            The name of the participant within the simulation; must either be ``EthernetWriter`` or ``EthernetReader``.
-         [domainId]
+         [registryUri]
-           Domain id of the registry to connect to; defaults to 42 (optional).
+           The vib:// URI of the registry to connect to; defaults to vib://localhost:8500 (optional).
    *  -  Parameter Example
       -  .. parsed-literal::

-            # Creates a LIN Master Process in the default domain 42:
+            # Creates a LIN Master Process with the default registry URI:
             |DemoDir|/IbDemoLin Demos/Lin/IbConfig_DemoLin.json LinMaster
    *  -  System Example
       -  .. parsed-literal::